 Everyone wants the best quality, but is it worth it?

 According to some experts, when live streaming on your phone or tablet, the difference between SD and HD is miniscule simply because of the size of the screen.

-Because of this, I would recommend using SD quality on smaller devices to save data.
+Because of this, I would recommend using SD quality to watch on smaller devices to save data.
 Unless you are a tech guru, you probably won’t be able to tell the difference.

 Does the Streaming Platform Affect the Amount of Data Used?

-It is crazy to think that two streaming sites performing the same tasks can use much more data.
+It is crazy to think that two streaming sites performing the same tasks can use far more data.